xtech9/AltCoins/README.md

 ## market tiers

-1. major currencies with widespread worldwide use
+1. major currencies with widespread worldwide use (>100M$ marketcap)
-2. minor use or restricted use
+2. minor use or restricted use. exchange listed
 3. laboratory
 4. suspected scam, virus, pump&dump